GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: GNSS Initialization and Degeneration

 \subsubsection{Coarse Anchor Point Localization}

 At first a coarse ECEF coordinate is generated by the GNSS SPP algorithm without any prior information.
-The SPP algorithm takes all pseudorange measurements from the sliding window as input.
-Since the measurements within the sliding window are time and spatial spanned, the result from SPP is an average location of the current window.
+The SPP algorithm takes all code pseudorange measurements from the most recent epoch as input.